 4 Lower sodium containing fluids will also be needed in cases with salt gain (table salt ingestion) however these cases are at risk of fluid overload because of their total body sodium increase and should be monitored for this closely (increase in body weight, respiratory rate, serous nasal discharge, subcutaneous oedema etc).
 When the chronicity of hypernatraemia is unknown, a fluid with a higher sodium concentration (e.g. 0.9% NaCl) is needed to minimise the risk of cerebral oedema (avoiding a drop of Na+ > 0.5mmol/L/hr).
 Ongoing losses will be increased in patients receiving mannitol or cathartics as part of their management and ongoing fluid rates will need to include these losses.
 Fluid therapy is particularly important in neurotoxicants known to cause renal injury (e.g. lead) and also in cases suffering rhabdomyolysis with pigmenturia from severe excitatory signs as myoglobinuria could cause acute kidney injury.

 Oxygen therapy could be required in cases suffering from respiratory depression, aspiratory pneumonia/pneumonitis or non-cardiogenic pulmonary oedema (seen with severe seizures).
 Specific toxicants resulting in tissue hypoxia and neurological signs include carbon monoxide, and cyanide.
-Methods of oxygen supplementation used will depend on the severity of hypoxaemia however, intranasal cannula should be avoided if there are concerns over raised intracranial pressure (to minimise the risk of sneezing).
+Methods of oxygen supplementation used will depend on the severity of hypoxaemia however, intranasal cannulae should be avoided if there are concerns over raised intracranial pressure (to minimise the risk of sneezing).
 A severely depressed patient with a poor gag reflex will need airway protection using a cuffed endotracheal tube.
 This might also be the case if the depression is iatrogenic during seizure management.

 Intravenous lipid emulsion (ILE) can be used in most cases because of its wide safety margin.
-It has been used in veterinary patients intoxicated with; macrocytic lactones, permethrins, local anaesthetics, serotonergic drugs and muscle relaxants (baclofen).
+It has been used in veterinary patients intoxicated with; macrocyclic lactones, permethrins, local anaesthetics, serotonergic drugs and muscle relaxants (baclofen).
 5-8

 Mannitol or hypertonic saline should be used in cases when raised intracranial pressure is suspected (Cushing’s reflex, deteriorating mental status) and cerebral oedema is highly likely, for example in bromethalin, lead and water intoxication.9